betterbrowser/arcfox/README.md

 - Inside the "chrome" folder, drop the "userChrome.css" that you find on the <a href="https://github.com/betterbrowser/arcfox/releases">releases.</a>
 - Restart firefox.

-# Roadmap
-ArcFox still have a lot of features to be implemented and you can see our <a href="https://github.com/orgs/betterbrowser/projects/2">Roadmap</a> for a better understanding of the upcoming features and things we are working on :D

 # Removing ArcFox
 If you have a major issue, or just want a different/default look, here is how to remove ArcFox.